livyliv83/stoqs/doc/instructions/CONTRIBUTING.md

 4. Clone your fork to a working directory on your development system using the SSH version of the clone URL:

+Note: Be sure to delete the "<" and ">" symbols before running the command.

         git clone git@github.com:<your_github_id>/stoqs.git stoqsgit

    (If you built a development system from the Vagrantfile you may want to first remove the ~/dev/stoqsgit directory created during that process.)